lgibelli/singularity-docs/index.rst

   generate runtime folders (containers “on the fly”) typically a , , or or a image.
 This is different from where downloaded layers are cached ( ) or pulled ( ) or where a (non on-the-fly build) happens ( ).
-See above for an example.
+See `temporary folders <#temporaryfolders>`_ above for an example.
 You can generally determine the value of this setting by running a command with , and seeing the last line “Removing directory:”